 The most likely example of this is over Christmas/New Year where most businesses will close their doors for a few days between the Public Holidays and enjoy a break with family.
 This would be a temporary shut down.
 But the good news is, that gives you the chance to plan ahead and give enough notice to your employees so they can plan ahead too.

-If you are the type of business that regularly takes a temporary shutdown at the same time each year, then it makes it easier to plan ahead, and your staff can plan ahead accordingly.
-However, there may come a time when an employee might not have enough leave accrued for example if they are a new employee who started just before the temporary shutdown period.
+If your business regularly takes a temporary shutdown at the same time each year, it makes it easier to plan ahead, and your staff can plan accordingly.
+However, there may come a time when an employee might not have enough leave accrued, for example, if they are a new employee who started just before the temporary shutdown period.

 Although you can request an employee take unpaid leave, you can: